fishboy25uk/geolocate/README.md

 # geolocate
-Helper functions for IP geolocation using MaxMind Geolite2 databases in Go
+Helper functions for IP geolocation in Go using the MaxMind Geolite2 databases.

-Automatically downloads/updates MaxMind Geolite2 database on local machine (when UpdateDBs is run) then loads DBs into memory for performance.
-Download required provision of a MaxMind license key (free for GeoLite2 DBs but required registration)
+Automatically downloads/updates MaxMind Geolite2 databases (City and ASN) on local machine (when UpdateDBs function is run) then loads DBs into memory for performance.
+Download requires provision of a MaxMind license key (free for GeoLite2 DBs but requires registration)

-Lookup returns a GeoIP object with City, Country, CountryCode, ASN and Org name
+Geolocate function returns a GeoIP object with City, Country, CountryCode, ASN and Org name.

 Uses [https://www.github.com/oschwald/maxminddb-golang](https://www.github.com/oschwald/maxminddb-golang)